 Le Havre as a Port Stop

 When your cruise ship docks at Le Havre, you will not be short of things to do or places to go and see.
-Therefore, I cover this port stop in six blog postings as there are simply too many options.
-I have broken the primary choices into the following categories:
+Therefore, I will have to cover this port stop in a number of blog postings as there are simply too many options.
+I have broken the primary choices into the following six categories:

 Normandy - The Landing Beaches

 Normandy – The Cities/Villages to Visit (Carentan, Rouen and Bayeux).

 Paris – The City of Lights in a Lightening Fast Day Tour

 Le Havre and Honfleur

 This posting represents my third entry in the series entitled Le Havre as a Port Stop.

 If your ship has docked at Le Havre and you have already seen the city and toured the World War II landing beaches, consider visiting some of the interesting and beautiful towns and cities close by.

 I had first visited Carentan on a one-day port stop where I spent ten hours visiting World War II battle sites.
 Carentan was the site of a fierce battle between the US Airborne forces and the German Wehrmacht.
 The battle took place over 7 days in June 1944 and is the subject of an episode in the Band of Brothers series.
 It had come to my attention when doing research into the Battle of Normandy and I was keen to see the town but as a shore excursion there was not enough there to merit spending the day so it had to be done as part of a day trip that also encompassed other sites.
 I was basically there for only an hour.
 That quick stop piqued my interest and led to a week’s stay a few years later.
 We booked into a charming rental called Maison Sebline at 26 rue Sebline.
 The following is my review of the establishment: